c0mbine/TTC-heardlediscordbot/README.md

    - [ ] Store results in flat text file for now (on whoever)
    - [ ] OR go through all of chat and re-parse
  - [ ] Count skips if someone didn't post for a day
+ - [ ] When a user posts twice in the same day CALL THEM AND IDIOT
+ - [ ] Account for skips

 STRETCH:
  - [ ] Gather meta data from heardle for each day
  - [ ] Par per genre
  - [ ] Par per decade

+DEV NOTES:
+# 🔉 sounds start
+# ⬛️ skip
+# ⬜️ didn't reach
+# 🟩 success
+# 🟥 wrong
+# 🟨 correct artist wrong song